jigoshop/Jigoshop-eCommerce/readme.txt

 * Fix: Do not recalculate discounts for placed orders.
 * Fix: Allow to change attribute option value.
 * Fix: Add tax classes column to order item table.
+* Fix: Allow to suppress all emails for current request.
 = 2.0.7 - 2016.12.28 =
 * Fix: Downloadable email link.
 * Fix: Updating shipping methods in checkout.